theculguy0099/CosmoShell/README.md

-# 🚀 CosmoShell: Your Gateway to the Command Universe
+# 🚀 CosmoShell: The Prompt of Your Command Universe"

 ### Welcome to CosmoShell, where the command line meets the cosmos! 🌌